 There are silent study spaces throughout the Brotherton, including the main reading room and the West Building annex.
 The group study area is in the West Building on floor 3 and there is a group study room on floor 2 of the Main Building.

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside or in the Parkinson Court café.

 If you leave the library for more than 30 minutes, please take your belongings with you.